The 3 Most Common Types of Commercial Leases

 Percentage leases are most commonly used for retail properties, especially in malls.
 In a percentage lease, tenants pay a base rent plus a percentage of their gross sales.
 This setup allows tenants to keep rental costs low during slower sales periods and only pay more when their revenue increases.

 The base rent is usually lower than in other lease types, providing initial affordability.
 The percentage of sales paid to the landlord typically ranges from 5% to 10%, depending on the agreement.
+Often, a percentage lease includes a breakpoint, a minimum revenue threshold that must be exceeded before the extra percentage fee applies.
 This type of lease incentivizes landlords to support tenant success, as their income directly benefits from higher tenant sales.
 It’s a flexible option for businesses expecting variable income.

 3. Net Leases